ibnunes/zshrc/README.md

 ## Installing without cloning

-Installation without cloning the repository is available check the [releases](https://github.com/thoga31/zshrc/releases/tag/1.0.0) tab to view the latest release or the [wiki](https://github.com/thoga31/zshrc/wiki/Installation) for a detailed information about the installation
+To install the scripts without cloning just enter the following command into the ZShell

+`zsh -c "$(curl -fsSL https://raw.githubusercontent.com/thoga31/zshrc/master/setup.zsh)"`

+More information available on the [wiki](https://github.com/thoga31/zshrc/wiki/Installation) or check the [releases](https://github.com/thoga31/zshrc/releases/tag/1.0.0) page

 ## How to use